 Day 1 - Rhodes

-This evening we'll make our way to one of our favorite local restaurants for an amazing welcome dinner.
+After the orientation we'll make our way to one of our favorite local restaurants for an amazing welcome dinner.
 Like most European countries, food in Greece is so much more than sustenance...it's about culture, comfort, family, and life itself.
 Greece's culinary traditions have evolved over literally thousands of years, with influences from diverse cultures all over the Mediterranean.
 Many traditional Greek dishes such as moussaka and tzatziki in fact have Turkish, Persian and Arabic roots.
 From some of the best lamb dishes on earth to dishes featuring eggplant, tomatoes, lemon, cheese, herbs, honey, and of course olive oil...Greek cuisine has something to please every palate.
 Vegetarians need not feel left out, as Greeks are masters of meatless dishes as well.
 Depending on what the local fisherman have netted, seafood will find its way onto your table as well.
 And of course a true Greek salad of fresh tomatoes, peppers, cucumbers, onions, and olives topped with a slab of feta is a small piece of heaven!
 It's best to wash all of this wonderful food down with some of the local Greek wines or beers.

 And to finish off the meal you'll find their desserts are excellent, with flaky phyllo pastry and ice creams, yogurt and nuts in evidence.
 And of course no conversation about Greek cuisine would be complete without mentioning their excellent wines.
 Although not as famous for export as their neighbors to the west (Italy and France), Greece has had a thriving wine industry for over 6500 years!
 Their wines, both red and white varieties, are known for their value and easy-going drinkability.
 Just the thing to sip as you relax at a simple seaside taverna.